000camerashy000/Oracle_DB_Notes/Notes Oracle DB.md

 **Transactions**
 - A transaction is a sequence of SQL statements that Oracle Database treats as a single unit.
 This statement also erases all savepoints in the transaction and releases transaction locks.

-## Example of a Transaction in SQL
+## Example of a Transaction in SQL using an Employee Table example

 ```
 SET TRANSACTION NAME 'sal_update';